guidanoli/inf1019/README.md

-# siscomp02
+# Virtual Memory Simulator
-Virtual Memory Simulator - Computing Systems (INF1019)
+The goal of this project is to implement a virtual memory simulator.